Guide to choosing the niche of your blog

 The second step (just as important) is to understand How much your audience is willing to spend to solve their problems

-It needs to be said again: you need to understand your audience AND know how much they are willing to spend on your solution.
+It has to be said again: you need to understand your audience AND know how much they are willing to spend on your solution.

 For example, let's say you're considering starting a blog about human resources and employment advice for young people.